andregrana/simple-video-format/README.md

 # simple-video-format
 A simple python script with easygui that appllies ffmpeg convertion to video files.
-Currently it uses the video encoding and it was tested only on Windows.
+Currently it changes the video encoding and it was tested only on Windows.

 # Dependecy
 Python libraries: os, easygui,  re, sys, subprocess, shlex